 When approaching an intersection, slow down.
 The areas of the road where cars come to a stop are the areas with the most oil.
 This will make coming to a stop difficult and could potentially lead to hydroplaning.
 Avoid running yellow lights, decrease your speed heading into intersections, and give yourself enough distance from the cars in front of you to avoid possible collisions.
 Remember to look out for manhole covers and potholes.
 Like black ice, riding directly over these reduces traction and makes it more difficult to keep control of the bike.
 If it is safe to do so, move around the covers or change lanes.
 When they are impossible to avoid, reduce your speed and avoid braking or accelerating quickly to maintain control.

-Breaking and Cornering
+Braking and Cornering

 Poor weather conditions are dangerous for everyone, so caution should be your first priority when riding in the rain.
 When the rain starts to come down, be aware of your maneuvers and the way you are driving.
 When the roads are wet there is always a possibility of hydroplaning.
 To avoid this, apply less pressure to your front breaks when slowing down or coming to a stop.
 Stopping aggressively or suddenly while the road is slick will cause to you lose control of your bike.
 When approaching a corner, give yourself more time to slow down.
 Remember to break before turning and move slowly and deliberately.